bmoren/p5.collide2D/README.md

   + [Randomly placing objects without touching](https://bmoren.github.io/p5.collide2D/examples/randomPlacement/index.html)
   + [Swords Game](https://bmoren.github.io/p5.collide2D/examples/swords/index.html)

-## Using this library with vectors
+## Using p5.collide2D with vector inputs
-As of June 2020, this library now supports vector version of all functions.
-Simply use the function names below with `Vector` added onto the function name to utilize the vector version of the function.
-The function's arguments take in vectors instead of x/y values.
-Each of the examples below now has a commented example to demonstrate vector usage.
+p5.collide2D supports vector version of all functions.
+Use the function names below with `Vector` added on to the name to utilize the vector version of the function.
+The function's arguments will then take in vectors instead of x/y values.
+Each of the examples below has a commented example to demonstrate vector usage.
 We will be updating the documentation and examples in the future to make this distinction more clear.
 This in no way affects the original functionality of the library.

 ```javascript
 //Use vectors as input